anthonysterling/setec/README.md

 Setec (_pronounced see-tek_) is a utility tool that encrypts and decrypts secrets that are managed by Bitnami's [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets).
 Whilst we're technically not meant to be doing this, I had a use case and wanted to share this.

+🚨 This functionality is now included in the offical [kubeseal](https://github.com/bitnami-labs/sealed-secrets#raw-mode-experimental) application, and whilst it is marked as _experimental_ it's absolutely going to be better maintained and more compatible than this project - so you should 💯 check that out first.

 ### Obtaining Sealed Secrets Certificate and Key

 The tool requires the Sealed Secrets key to decrypt a value, and the Sealed Secrets certificate to encrypt a value.
 Where these are located in your Kubernetes cluster is most likely something you know already, I found mine with these commands; which may help.